Senthilvasudevan31/Grootan-Assignment/README.md

+I have used papaparser package to access the data from the uploading csv file of any size.

 Papa Parse is the fastest in-browser CSV (or delimited text) parser for JavaScript.
 It is reliable and correct according to RFC 4180, and it comes with these features:

 Easy to use